Spring detox at Chenot Palace on splendid Swiss lake

 Detox plant-based, hypo-caloric menu at Chenot Palace

 The diet at Chenot Palace in Weggis is very strict, but mostly very tasty.
 The plant-based daily menu comes daily in seven plates.
-The fasting-mimicking, fibre-rich, whole foods Chenot diet is based on seasonal vegetables and little fruits in breakfast and lunch, when possible grown locally.
-A tiny fruit-centric breakfast with herbal infusion or caffeine-free coffee alternative like roasted chicory root (can be with plant milk whipped into a macchiato or a cappuccino which are very popular) start you without physically breaking the fast yet.
-Simple fruit salad or an apple, pear or strawberry purée topped with berries, a coconut milk flan with berries, stewed apple, topped with fresh whole berries and physalis.
+The fasting-mimicking, fibre-rich, whole foods Chenot diet is based on organic seasonal vegetables when possible grown locally.
+A tiny fruit-centric breakfast with herbal infusion or caffeine-free coffee alternative like roasted chicory root (can be with a side of plant milk) starts you without physically breaking the fast yet.
+A simple fruit salad or an apple, pear or strawberry purée topped with berries, lemongrass or other herbs, a coconut milk flan with berries, a stewed apple topped with fresh whole berries and physalis were all nice but not filling much.

-You can have barley coffee alternative if gluten is no concern to you (less strong but less coffee taste than the chicory).
-Almond milk is recommended but tastiest is oat (my favourite Oatly isn’t allowed because of some additives during processing).
-Soy also available.
-That non-caffeine coffee comes with optional cinnamon to dust over.
-No caffeine is best for detox as no stimulation and rest is better during detoxing.
+You can have barley coffee alternative if gluten is no concern to you (less strong, less coffee taste than the chicory, but more foaming in an espresso).
+Almond milk is recommended but the tastiest is oat (Oatly isn’t allowed because of some kidney aggravating additives).
+Soy is also available.
+An optional cinnamon to dust over lowers you sugar cravings.
+No caffeine is best for detox as are minimum stimulation (the omnipresent smart phones in the hands of most guests are rather shameful) and rest plenty.

-The low-density calories, high water content diet is in synergy with the daily treatments.
-It is minimally processed, alkaline-leaning concoction of seasonal ingredients of highest quality, even truffles and saffron pop up on your plate.
-The local sourcing is unfortunately limiting the chef’s expression.
-While most dishes are sublime, one simply cannot rely on the Swiss terroir and shortness of sunshine seasons.
-The presentation is of a fine dining restaurant.
+The low-density calorie, low sodium and high on water diet is in synergy with the daily treatments.
+It is minimally processed, alkaline-leaning concoction of seasonal ingredients of the highest quality, truffles and saffron pop up on certain luxurious plates.
+The local sourcing is unfortunately limiting the chef’s expression, but his Italian origin sensitised him to an elegant flavour balancing.
+While most dishes are sublime, one can hardly rely on the Swiss terroir short in sunshine seasons.
+The presentation of a fine dining restaurant sparks up your detox days.

-Savvy in using lightening methods such as nut-based mousse with less calories than the firm nut.
-The diet is low protein because building is the opposite of detox for the body so plant-based carbs and fat consist most of the food. , the chef will have cookbook also in English out this summer.
+the chef is savvy in using lightening methods such as almond-based mousse with less calories than the firm nut, also delightful was the fresh almond tzatziki.
+The diet is low on protein because building is the opposite of detox for the body, so plant-based low glycemic carbs and healthy fat consist together with the fibre and water most of the menu.
+The chef published a beautiful, for home use practical cookbook in five languages, also available in English.

 My favourite plates were: